Labirinto Masone and Fidenza Village

 Afterwards, the visit will continue at the Fidenza shopping Outlet Village.
 The Village has more than 100 boutiques with well known Italian brands.
 We also have a special sale discount of 10% reserved for our customers.

-Prices include return transport from your accommodation or location, a private guide.
+Prices include return transport from your accommodation or location, entry fee at the Labirinto, special discount 10% at Fidenza Village.